Teaching and Learning Environment

 Campus, teaching and learning spaces

-Lancaster University’s campus is set out over 360 acres, with most buildings accessible from a central walkway known as the Spine.
-The Disability Service work closely with Facilities team to ensure that campus is welcoming and accessible to all students.
+Lancaster University’s campus is set out over 560 acres, with most buildings accessible from a central walkway known as the Spine.
+The Disability Service works closely with the Facilities team to ensure that the campus is welcoming and accessible to all students.
 If you are having difficulties accessing any part of the campus, we would encourage you to get in touch with us about this.
 Likewise, we have a range of different teaching venues and if any of this infrastructure (e.g. desks, seating or layout of rooms) is causing difficulties, we would like to know about it.
 We will do everything that we can to ensure reasonable adjustments are implemented and prevent barriers to your studies.
 Your feedback can also help us to plan for the future to make sure that our campus environment meets the needs of all students.

 A detailed guide to accessibility on campus can be found on AccessAble